Jaechul-J/AI_Coding_Agent/README.md

 ## How it works:

-1. Accespts a coding task (e.g. "strings aren't splitting in my app..
+1. Accepts a coding task (e.g. "strings aren't splitting in my app..
 Please fix")
 2. Chooses from a set of predefined functions to work on the task.
    - Scan the files in a directory
    - Readd a file's contents